 Whether through ATM cash withdrawal, creating and using virtual cards on your smartphone, or mobile wire transfers to a friend in another city, you’ll find that you use fintech products often.

 There’s undoubtedly a huge demand, and it’s no wonder why there are many fintech apps lately.
-But what exactly does a fintech app entail?
+But what exactly does it entail?

 What is Fintech App Development?